History of Antarctica in Timeline

 Since 1989, the southernmost music festival in the world, Icestock, has been held at McMurdo Station.

-1992: Greenpeace closes Ross Island base
+1992: Greenpeace base on Ross Island closed

-1994: Southern Ocean Whale Sanctuary established
+1994: Southern Ocean Whale Sanctuary Established

 In 1994, the Southern Ocean Whale Sanctuary was established by the International Whaling Commission, covering 50 million km² and completely surrounding the Antarctic continent.